adepegba-rachael/Spotify-Wrapped-2025-Analysis/README.md

 * Newer songs have a small but statistically significant advantage
 * Song duration has minimal impact on streaming performance
 * Geographic dominance plays a major role, with the USA leading
-* Chart performance is related to streams but not strongly predictive

 ---